 Placement of Inventor field

-Action for infovinity: Inventor field should come after owner in Current IP tab, Portfolio tab and reports (simple report and excel report)
+Action for infovinity: Inventor field should come after owner reports (simple report and excel report)

 Format of hyperlinks – representative publication url

 The links to the publication urls in current ip tab + portfolio tabs, are editable now, but show the url all the time.
 It is not possible to open the actual url.
 Instead, it should show a link text for example "Link to publication ".
 When clicking on it, the url should open in a new window.
 When in edit mode, an edit button should be placed beside the link text, so that the link can be edited.